baskerville/bspwm/README.md

     alternate
         Alternate between the current and the last focused desktop.

+    add_in MONITOR_NAME DESKTOP_NAME ...
+        Make new desktops with the given names in the given monitor.

-    add DESKTOP_NAME
+    add DESKTOP_NAME ...
-        Make a new desktop with the given name.
+        Make new desktops with the given names.

     rename_monitor CURRENT_NAME NEW_NAME
         Rename the monitor named CURRENT_NAME to NEW_NAME.